Strider-CD/strider/README.md

 Require()'ing Strider
 =====================

-Strider can be `required()` like any other NPM module.
+Strider can be `require()`-ed like any other NPM module.
 This is particularly useful when you want to

 - Make Strider a dependency at a specific version
 - Choose exactly which plugins to install